sr-networks/ContactIndex/README.md

 Apparently for most European countries (except Sweden and Norway) a very convincing correlation between the estimated CX and the reproduction numbers is found.
 We will continue further analysis with those countries which have an R2 value above 0.5: France, UK, Italy, Germany, Spain, Belgium, and Ireland.

-### 2 Calculation of transmissibility
+### 4 Calculation of transmissibility

 Transmissibility T is the probablity of transmission of the virus given the contact between and infected and an susceptible individdum.
 I have here used a scaled version of T, so that the value for wildtyp SC2 in a completely non-immune population is 1.
+Please find more information on the definition in https://www.medrxiv.org/content/10.1101/2023.03.02.23286502v1

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/127544698/226458496-cffcbe37-b430-4d2b-bf56-d1762d086cde.png"> <img width="440" alt="image" src="https://user-images.githubusercontent.com/127544698/226461336-4ccfe682-ea2e-42c5-9373-fd33036fb1de.png">

-As in the case of Germany (rhs), we can see clearly for most countries the T increasing effects of alpha, delta and omicron variants.
+As in the case of Germany (rhs), we can see for most countries the T increasing effects of alpha, delta and omicron variants.
 As well, immunization (natural and vaccinated) drives down T from early 2021 on.

-### 3 Calculation of most effective NPIs
+### 5 Calculation of most effective NPIs

 Now, what does it all mean for the assessment of NPIs during the SC2 pandemic?
 Ideally, after implementation of an NPI, the number of contacts should reduce.
 However, there are a few conceptual problems: